AsherCarneiro/Asher-sBlog/README.md

 # <b>Asher's Blog😉</b>
 This is an HTML, CSS Simple Blog Website made by Me!

-## This Website is made by Replit Blog Website Boilerplate by me!😄
+## This Website is a customized Replit Blog Website Boilerplate😄

 Thanks for visiting😀!